algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/ASTExp.md

 distance are provided: Euclidean and Manhattan.
 Eclidean distance is the straight line distance; here we round it up to the next integer.
 Manhattan distance is the difference in x coordinate values plus the difference in y coordinate values.
+The coordinates also allow us to use a very simple heuristic function: we simply compute the distance between a node and the end node (in general, heuristic functions are based on whatever domain the graph nodes represent and finding good heuristics can be very difficult).
-You can choose the way weights are decided, toggle between Euclidean and Manhattan for the heuristic function, choose the start and end nodes and change the graph choice (see the instructions
+In this animation you can choose the way weights are decided, toggle between Euclidean and Manhattan for the heuristic function, choose the start and end nodes and change the graph choice (see the instructions